 Live like a local: Mumbai

-This post kicks off our live like a local series, a quick run through of each of the nation’s top destinations through the eyes of its own.
+This post kicks off our life like a local series, a quick run-through each of the nation’s top destinations through the eyes of its own.
 Find out where to stay, what to eat, where to go, what to say, and the best things to do in Mumbai.
 Plus a bunch of extra tips to help you drop the tourist tag.
 Soon you will be able to master how to live like a local in Mumbai.

 Live like a local in Mumbai and try the street food

 The surface.
 Whether it’s Bandra’s bandstand or Marine Drive’s Chowpatty, this is the city’s social leveller.
 Watch the sunset in the company of families, lovers, schemers and college gangs.
 The best way to live like a local in Mumbai is to join in and watch the crowds of residents go about their daily lives.

 Buy some channa from a passing urchin or fruit ice-cream from our beloved Naturals.
 If you’re in Bandra late, wait for Bournvita Uncle to ride upon his cycle and dole out steaming cups of hot chocolate.
 Feel the breeze in your hair and just listen, watch, and be a part of the passionate storm of people that fuel this city.

 Things to do in Mumbai – Marine Drive